How To Help With Potty Training On The Go

 • If you're going on a long trip make sure you schedule in bathroom breaks.
 If you get easily distracted don't worry, set an alarm on your phone for every 25-30 minutes.

 • Make sure you bring an extra change of clothes for your little one.
 If your child has an accident “don't get upset, reassure them that accidents do happen but that pee goes in the potty.”
 This will help your child to feel reassured.

 • A great idea to bring with you on the road is a potty chair.
 I will share with you a great tip for a potty chair later in this post.

 A Little Background:

 To start things off my husband was an instructor in the military during our oldest daughter's potty training stage.
 With that being the case we were constantly traveling on TDY's (Temporary Duty) to different bases around the United States.
-For example we would drive to Fort Carson, Colorado for a week, return home to Iowa for a few days, and then he would get assigned to travel to Fort Bragg, North Carolina for a month or Capital Hill in Washington D.C. for a few days.
-In order to be able to spend as much time as we could together before his next deployment we chose to go with him.
+For example, we would drive to Fort Carson, Colorado for a week, return home to Iowa for a few days, and then he would get assigned to travel to Fort Bragg, North Carolina for a month or Capitol Hill in Washington D.C. for a few days.
+In order to be able to spend as much time as we could together before his next deployment, we chose to go with him.
 That's where learning on the go potty hacks came in for me.

 Unfortunately back then we didn't have Pinterest. <- so glad we do now. 😀 please follow me here 🙂

 Here are some tips that helped with Potty training on the go…